joey-david/latent-intent/README.md

 ## Interpretation Guardrails

-This experiment can support a blogpost about answer-space suppression and activation-space residue.
-It cannot prove natural deceptive intent, because the private objective is provided in the prompt by construction.
-The TF-IDF baselines are included so the analysis can say whether hidden-state probes add anything beyond obvious prompt or generated-output surface cues.
+This experiment can support a blogpost about temporal localization and a concrete attention asymmetry hypothesis.
+It cannot prove natural deceptive intent.
+The private objective is provided in the prompt by construction, and prompt/objective text baselines are included to measure how much of the signal is surface-level.